Virtual Phone Numbers: Should I get one?

 Long gone are the days when one serviced office looked almost identical to the next, with clusters of workstations nestled together defining one team from another and doing little to nurture cross-department collaboration.

-Today flexibility is at the core of modern working ethics and none more so than when it comes to office layout.
-As we wrote about in our blog titled ‘What type of Office Space Layout is the Most Productive?’ design experts generally believe a mix of spaces is preferable as diverse office layouts and design will “suit various individuals and teams who are working on different tasks.”
+Today flexibility is at the core of modern working ethics, and none more so than when it comes to office layout.
+Design experts generally believe a mix of spaces is preferable as diverse office layouts and design will “suit various individuals and teams who are working on different tasks.”

 While a diversely laid out office might be ideal to, as Google says, “create many different places so people can be as productive as possible,” not all businesses have the resources and funds to create such an eclectic mix of office space.